fanglingsu/vimb/scripts.md

 ## dark theme

-This can be used as *style.css* file fir vimb.
+This can be used as *style.css* file for vimb.

 {% highlight css %}
 *,div,pre,textarea,body,input,td,tr,p {